tneigerux/svg-example/src/site/select/comm/003/index.md

 subhead: Limitless uses... you decide
 imgpath: ../../../images/

-landingherotext: Be atendit® to your customers! atendit® can be used as a silent doorbell to let you know as soon as someone walks in the door!
+landingherotext: Pay atendit® to those in your care! atendit® allows nursing and assisted living facilities to make sure their patients are safe and not wandering at night.

 himgpath: ../../../../images/hero-images/
 heroupperimg: hero-desk-simple.jpg